spotify/comet/README.md

 ## comet-common
 https://github.com/spotify/comet-common

 Common plugin with input plugins (for example for Google pubsub) and parsers (for example for Detectify and Forseti).

 # Background
-In order to maintain security of all different parts of Spotify's infrastructure, the Security team has been employing automated security scanning, such as Forseti, Detectify and customized scanners that we've built in house.
+In order to maintain security of all different parts of Spotify's infrastructure, the Security team has been employing automated security scanning, such as Forseti, Detectify, and customized scanners that we've built in house.

 The open source and commercial scanners are usually good at what they do, namely scanning, but have less functionality for directing the alerts and reports to the right place.
 As such this mostly ended up as manual work for the security teams.